PiggyPiglet/DocDex/README.md

 In addition to the index, a second endpoint is exposed `/javadocs`, which provides a list of all the loaded javadocs.

 ### Discord Bot
+You can either use the public instance (which uses https://docdex.helpch.at) or run your own.
+The public invite is https://piggypiglet.me/docdex.

 ```
 java -Xmx1G -jar bot.jar
 ```